Procol • March 7, 2024 • 9 min read

 Needless to say, an audit of the procurement process is the backbone of any business.
 Its fundamental goal is to protect the business, stakeholders, and assets against threats by carefully assessing various documents, processes, and procedures.
 Here are a few reasons why businesses think it is indispensable-

-• The procurement audit process prevents fraud and malpractice
+• The procurement audit process prevents fraud and malpractice:

 A procurement audit is so comprehensive that it can improve fraud detection and prevention in companies, whether big or small.
 By recognising a red flag, procurement auditors safeguard the procurement process from any vulnerability or glaring irregularity.
 They help teams reflect and consider what the issue may be and help resolve it, which protects the integrity of the business.

-• Procurement audit process improves business efficiency
+• Procurement audit process improves business efficiency:

 Armed with clear insights into the sourcing and purchasing process, comprehending various opportunities and whether they can be optimized to improve processes and policies, savings, and timelines, the procurement audit program enhances transparency, which improves efficiency in business operations.

-• The procurement audit process ensures compliance with rules and regulations
+• The procurement audit process ensures compliance with rules and regulations:

-Regular audit of procurement process keeps suppliers, vendors and the procurement team in check.
+Regular audit of the procurement process keeps suppliers, vendors and the procurement team in check.
 It ensures they comply with the procurement standards in the procurement activities to avoid any legal or financial challenges that constitute an obstacle to the company’s success.

-Who conducts the audit of procurement process?
+Who conducts the audit of the procurement process?

 The decision on who conducts a procurement audit often rests on the company’s size, the business’s complexity, and the budget in hand.
 Ideally, procurement audits should be done by those individuals or teams with the necessary expertise, knowledge, and skills to effectively evaluate the entire procurement cycle and derive and provide valuable insights with recommendations for improvement.
 Here is our suggestion to consider: